DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

 \subsection{Baseline Methods}

-We compare against 13 representative methods spanning three reward design paradigms.
-To assess the applicability of reward designs across both on-policy and off-policy algorithms, we additionally implement PPO variants for methods originally proposed with SAC, enabling evaluation of reward transferability across learning paradigms.
+We compare against 11 representative methods spanning three reward design paradigms.
+To enable a comprehensive comparison across learning paradigms, we evaluate both SAC-based and PPO-based variants of the baselines.
+As demonstrated in our prior work VLM-RL~\citep{huang2025vlm}, the VLM-as-Reward paradigm transfers readily to PPO-based algorithms, supporting a broader evaluation without algorithmic re-design.
 All baselines use identical network architectures, observation/action spaces, and training hyperparameters to ensure fair comparison.